![]() |

 Some critics considered his writing style excessively complex and dense, making his work challenging to read.

-His elaborate prose and deep psychological insights were sometimes seen as pretentious or inaccessible.
+His elaborate prose and deep psychological insights were sometimes considered pretentious or inaccessible.

-Additionally, White's portrayal of Australian society was often harsh and unsparing, leading to accusations of being unpatriotic or overly critical of his own culture.
+Additionally, White’s harsh and unsparing portrayal of Australian society led some critics to accuse him of being unpatriotic or overly critical of his own culture.

-His open homosexuality and outspoken views on social and political issues also polarized public opinion, further contributing to the mixed reception of his work in Australia.
+His homosexuality and outspoken views on social and political issues also polarized public opinion, contributing to the mixed reception of his work in Australia.

 Conclusion